How to use a computer keyboard

 - 8 (*) asterisk

 Practice copying and pasting text using the keyboard

 Further steps and information on copying and pasting text using the keyboard, mouse, or touch screen on any device is also on the link below.

 If your keyboard has a numeric keypad, it can save you a lot of time when you're typing numbers in a calculator or spreadsheet.

-Before using the 10-key make sure your right hand is properly positioned on the keypad.
+Before using the 10-key, make sure your right hand is properly positioned on the keypad.
 The home row for the numeric keypad is 4, 5, 6, and Enter.
 Your index finger on your right hand should be on the number 4.
-Your middle finger should be on 5, you ring finger on 6, and your pinky should rest on the Enter key.
+Your middle finger should be on 5, your ring finger on 6, and your pinky rests on the plus (+) key.